-Respondents apologize for failing to meet the Court's August 29 deadline.
 The Government failed to recognize the full extent of the challenges presented in handling these cases on an expedited fashion and the particular challenges presented by the use of classified information.
-The full extent of those challenges with respect to attempts to complete the first 50 returns only recently became apparent.
-We expect to finish production of the first 50 returns on a rolling basis throughout September, and hope to achieve production of returns at that rate each month thereafter.
+The full extent of those challenges with respect to attempts to complete the first 50 returns in No. 08-442 only recently became apparent.
+We expect to finish production of the first 50 returns in No. 08-442 on a rolling basis throughout September, and hope to achieve production of returns at that rate each month thereafter.
+However, as a result we anticipate being unable to comply with this Court's original scheduling order and, consistent with the 30-day extension sought from Judge Hogan, seek a similar extension from this Court.